PipeWire/pipewire/doc/tutorial4.md

 allowed formats (`SPA_PARAM_EnumFormat`).

 Running the mainloop will then start processing and will result in our `process` callback to be called.
-Let have a look at that function now.
+Let's have a look at that function now.

 The main program flow of the process function is: